AdamJacobson/Tension-Chat/README.md

 [Tension Chat](https://tension.herokuapp.com) is an instant message application based around Slack.
 It is full-stack application built from scratch using Rails and Postgresql on the backend and React/Redux on the frontend.

+## Technologies
+Tension uses Rails 5.0 on the backend.
+Vanilla routing is used but all responses are rendered as JSON except for the front page as this was intended to be a single page application.
+The Rails ActionCable was used to send information without the user requesting it explicitly.

+React is a front-end framework developed by Facebook.
+It allows for efficiently responding to changes in store state.
+The state mangament library/pattern Redux was also used to simplify the act of altering state.

+A small amount of jQuery was used to make AJAX requests more cleanly.

 ## Features
  - User authentication with BCrypt
  - Message sending and receiving via channels